environmental-bioinformatics-master/HW2_Pro_Sequence/README.md

 CODE USED FOR BLASTDB GENERATION + BLASTP
 ```

 Now, use the two hmm profiles that are provided to search for phoA and phoB.
 Again, you might want to consider outputting a table as well as the typical hmm output.
-Save each of your outputs to your `results` folder as `[strain].[genename].hmm.out`.
+Save each of your outputs to your `results` folder as `[strain].[gene].hmm.out`.

 **Insert your code below:**